 The Society receives many gardening questions.
 This page was created to share answers to some of the Frequently Asked Questions (FAQs).
-Get your Calgary gardening help here.
+If you don’t see your question listed here, check out the options on the Gardening FAQs page.

 Growing Season Tips